RyanBerliner/friction-dom/README.md

 ### SurfaceObject

 These are the objects that do the moving.
-They move withing the bounds of the `SurfaceObject` that they below to.
+They move within the bounds of the `SurfaceObject` that they belong to.